Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: General deterministic one-step prediction

-improving on the analogous bounds shown in~\citet[Theorem 3.1]{chandrasekher2021sharp}, where deviations were controlled up to $\widetilde{\mathcal{O}}(n^{-1/4})$.
+improving on the analogous bounds shown in~\cite[Theorem 3.1]{chandrasekher2021sharp}, where deviations were controlled up to $\widetilde{\mathcal{O}}(n^{-1/4})$.
 This polynomial improvement is crucial to ensure that our downstream convergence results are sharp \emph{from a random initialization}.
-By contrast,~\citet{chandrasekher2021sharp} show an upper bound on the convergence rate from a random initialization, only obtaining a matching lower bound upon entering a locally converging region.
+By contrast, previous work~\citep{chandrasekher2021sharp} shows an upper bound on the convergence rate from a random initialization, only obtaining a matching lower bound upon entering a locally converging region.

-Our proof of Theorem~\ref{thm:one-step} relies crucially on exploiting the fact that the iterate $\bcoefX_{t+1}$~\eqref{eq:AM} can be written as the solution to a convex optimization problem and that each step can be viewed as a high dimensional $M$--estimation problem.
-In light of this observation, we employ and develop a leave-one-out argument due to~\citet{el2013robust}.
+Our proof of Theorem~\ref{thm:one-step} relies crucially on exploiting the fact that the iterate $\bcoefX_{t+1}$~\eqref{eq:AM} can be written as the solution to a high dimensional $M$-estimation problem.
+In light of this observation, we employ and develop a leave-one-out argument due to~\cite{el2013robust}.
 This technique allows us to directly analyze the optimizers, which in turn allows us to establish the sharp, non-asymptotic $\widetilde{O}(n^{-1/2})$ fluctuations.
 By contrast, the Gaussian comparison inequalities leveraged by previous work~\citep{chandrasekher2021sharp} analyze the \emph{minimum} of the loss function defining each iterate and recover the iterate by utilizing strong convexity of the loss, thereby losing a factor of $n^{1/4}$ in the deviation bound.

-We note that several complications arise when applying the leave-one-out argument of~\citet{el2013robust}.
-In particular, since our measurements do not come from the standard linear model, we are unable to remove the contribution of the signal and reduce to the study of a pure noise model.
-In order to handle this, we carefully handle the deviations of the signal component and orthogonal component separately, leveraging tools such as Stein's method of exchangeable pairs~\citep{chatterjee2005concentration} to facilitate our analysis.
+In spite of the fact that we leverage the technique introduced in~\cite{el2013robust}, we note that several complications arise when applying the leave-one-out argument.
+In particular, since our measurements do not come from the standard linear model, we are unable to remove the contribution of the signal and reduce it to the study of a pure noise model.
+In order to handle this, we carefully handle the deviations of the signal component and orthogonal component separately, leveraging tools such as Warnke's typical bounded differences inequality~\citep{warnke2016method} to facilitate our analysis.
 We believe that these tools may be of independent interest.

 A technical takeaway from the proof is a non-asymptotic random matrix theory result which may be of independent interest.
-In particular, in Section~\ref{sec:non-asymptotic-rmt}, we provide a proof that the trace inverse concentrates around the quantity $\tau$~\eqref{definition-of-C} with exponential tails:
+In particular, in Section~\ref{sec:concentration-trace-inverse}, we provide a proof that the trace inverse concentrates around the quantity $\tau$~\eqref{definition-of-C} with exponential tails: